annotorious/project-website-source/content/annotorious/getting-started/_index.md

 # Getting Started with Annotorious

-Annotorious lets your users make rectangle selections on images and add comments and labels.
-Try it out on the image below:

-- __Click the annotation__ to edit comment and tags
-- __Click and drag__ with the mouse to create a new annotation
+Annotorious lets your users draw rectangle selections on images and add comments and labels.
+Try it out on the image below: __click the annotation__ to edit, __click and drag__ with the mouse to create a new annotation

 {{< inline-demo >}}

-## Importing via Script Tag
+## Include Script Tag

 To include Annotorious on your page, download the [latest release](https://github.com/recogito/annotorious/releases/latest) and add the script at the end of the `<body>` section.